How to Use Help Desk Priority Levels to Prioritize Support Tickets

 Once the matrix is settled and automated, it's time to ensure the incidents fall into the right help desk.

-Use InvGate Service Desk's ticket routing capabilities to assign tickets to the most appropriate agents or teams based on their expertise and workload.
+Use InvGate Service Management's ticket routing capabilities to assign tickets to the most appropriate agents or teams based on their expertise and workload.
 By routing tickets effectively, you ensure that high-priority issues reach the right people quickly, increasing the chances of swift resolution.

 3. Define and implement SLAs